See a Doctor Within 15 Minutes

 • Orthotics are shoe inserts that provide cushioning and support, helping alleviate seniors’ foot pain.

-• These devices work by redistributing forces under foot bones, reducing pain and encouraging symmetrical muscle activation.
+• These devices redistribute forces under foot bones, reducing pain and encouraging symmetrical muscle activation.

 • Orthotics can treat conditions like plantar fasciitis, pes cavus (high arches), and hallux valgus (bunions).